surapuramakhil/monetizeNow_simplified_pricing/ReadME.md

 ### Assumptions provided

-* tiers Array is presorted based on range from value
+* tiers Array is pre-sorted based on range.from value
 * Based on discussion with interviewer - upper bound of tier is not necessary to be Infinite. if quantity lies outside range of tiers then runtime error will be thrown